Kitab al-wadih bi-l-haqq: Manuscripts

 The Kitāb is preserved in whole or in part in four Arabic manuscripts.
 The only complete Arabic copy was in a private collection in Cairo, but its current whereabouts are unknown.
 A photocopy of the manuscript exists and has been digitized.
 It is a late copy, dating to the 18th or 19th century, but its content is accurate where it can be checked against other sources.

 Chapters 21–26 of the Kitāb are contained in a manuscript copied at the Maronite monastery of Our Lady of Qannūbīn in 1470.
 It is now in Paris, Bibliothèque nationale de France, Syriaque 203.
 It is written in Garshuni, that is, Arabic in Syriac script, specifically of the Serto variety.
 The introduction and most of chapters 1–3 are contained in the manuscript Aleppo, Fondation Georges et Mathilde Salem, Arabic 202 (Sbath 1004), which was copied in 1565 by the scribe ʿAbd al-Masīḥ al-Mahdī, who also copied Ibn Rajāʾ's biography from the History of the Patriarchs.
 A partial copy made in 1760 is now in the monastery of Saint Anthony, catalogued as History 11.

 The Latin translation of the Kitāb survives in a single manuscript, now in Paris, Bibliothèque nationale de France, Latin 3394.
-It was copied in Italy in the later 16th century in humanist cursive.
+It was copied in Italy in the late 16th century in humanist cursive.
 It was copied from an early manuscript, probably of the 13th century and itself copied in a Dominican milieu.
 It has extensive annotations added by a 17th-century hand.
 In the early 14th century, Riccoldo da Monte di Croce quoted from and paraphrased it extensively in his Contra legem Sarracenorum, which is found in many manuscripts.
 Riccoldo's autograph manuscript survives.